phpdocker-io/kong-certbot-agent/README.md

 This repository provides with a cron-based certbot agent that will attempt to acquire Let's Encrypt certificates you control for a list of subdomains you provide, and provision Kong with them.

-There's an example [kubernetes deployment configuration](kubernetes/certbot.yml) you can use as a guide to deploy wherever you need.
+There's an example [Kubernetes deployment configuration](kubernetes/certbot.yml) you can use as a guide to deploy wherever you need.

 **This is a proof of concept!**